 From thinking of one thing as being a repetition of another, we also expect that subject thinks of the two things as being equal.
-Furthermore, in the comparison that is part of the constitutive operations of the equality, the proposed categorization scheme implies that we use as paradigm what subjects think to have occurred in the past.
-We become aware of this fact when a disagreement with this paradigm (for instance by means of factual or document checking, testimonies, etc.) leads subjects to inserting suitable causes for explaining the failure of the equality that they expected as a consequence of the applied mental categories.
-Since expectations arise from mental categorization, when no check occurs, the subsequent behavior continues as if the expected consequences held78.
+Furthermore, the proposed categorization scheme implies that in the comparison, we use as paradigm what subjects think to have occurred in the past.
+We become aware of this fact when a disagreement with this paradigm (for instance by means of factual or document checking, testimonies, etc.) leads subjects to explain by suitable causes the failure of the consequences that they expected by having applied the mental categories.
+When no check occurs, the subsequent behavior continues as if the expected consequences held68.

-This behavior, which is quite general, assumes particular relevance in our case.
-The stimulus is weakened to check whether the conditions hold to apply the categorization scheme proposed for the conscious memories, and this effect will become progressively stronger when such a situation is repeated.
+This quite general behavior has particular relevance in our case.
+The stimulus is weakened to check whether the conditions hold to apply the categorization scheme proposed for the conscious memories, and this effect will become progressively stronger when the situation repeats.
 Motivations, of which the person might not be completely aware, can strengthen the tendency to avoid any check.
-Moreover, a subsequent memory can base itself on a previous one, rather than on the original situation: that is, in the categorization subjects assume the actual mental activity to be a repetition of one that occurred in a previous memory.
+Moreover, a subsequent memory can base itself on a previous one, rather than on the original situation, because subjects assume the actual mental activity to be a repetition of one that occurred in a previous memory.
 They thus apply a transitive property.
-The consequences are well known.
-We can have facts that the subjects consider as being good memories, which may either result not to have occurred, or they reveal significant differences from the facts that subjects consider as memories when some-
+Therefore, we can have facts that the subjects consider as being good memories, but they may not have occurred, or they may reveal significant differences from the facts that subjects consider as memories when someone checks them.
+Since subjects consider these facts

-^{76.} This characterization was proposed in S. Ceccato, La fabbrica del bello, Rizzoli, Milano, 1987, pp. 234-36 (in Italian).
-It is also interesting to see the Aristotle's discussion on this point in his De Memoria, Parva Naturalia, 450a.25 ff.
+^{67.} This characterization was proposed in S. Ceccato, La fabbrica del bello (The farm of beauty), Rizzoli, Milano, 1987, pp. 234-36 (in Italian).
+It is also interesting the Aristotle's discussion on this point in De Memoria, Parva Naturalia, 450a.25 ff.
 We emphasize that we speak of conscious memory about mental facts, and we do not speak of conscious memory about mental activity.
 Therefore, I think that we must preliminarily consider something as being a mental fact through a suitable mental categorization.